COALAIP/specs/README.md

 provenance.

-### The LCC RightsAssignment Model
+### The LCC RightsAssignment `Entity`

-According to the LCC RRM specification, a LCC RRM RightsAssignment describes an event.
-A LCC RRM RightsAssignment can have the following types (property name: `RightsAssignment`):
+According to the RRM specification, an RRM RightsAssignment describes an event that results in the existence or non-existence of a Right.
+Depending on the type, a RightsAssignment may be linked from an assigning Party (Assigner) to a receiving Party (Assignee).
+From the RRM, a RightsAssignment can have the following properties:

-- **RightsLaw:** Representing a law by which rights come into existence (e.g. the US Copyright Act of 1976)
+- **RightsAssignmentType**: Defines the type of RightsAssignment; can be one of:
-- **RightsPolicy:** Representing an event by which a Party assigns rights to another Party without requiring an agreement of the later (e.g. security level for user access of a computer system)
+    - **RightsLaw:** Represents the creation of a Right by law (e.g. the US Copyright Act of 1976)
-- **RightsAgreement:** Representing an agreement between to Parties over a right (e.g. a license, a publishing agreement, ...)
+    - **RightsPolicy:** Represents the assignment of a Right from an authorized Party to another Party without requiring the latter's agreement (e.g. security level for user access of a computer system)

-In addition, the LCC recommends the RightsAssignment to have three statuses (property name:
+    - **RightsAgreement:** Represents the argreement over a Right between two Parties (e.g. a license, publishing agreement, etc)
-`RightsAssignmentStatus`):
+- **RightsAssignmentStatus**: Defines the status of the RightsAssignment; can be one of:

-- `lcc:Offer`: An open RightAssignment the Assignee may accept or reject
+    - `lcc:Offer`: An open RightsAssignment proposed by a prospective Assigner
-- `lcc:Request`: A request of an Assigner to an Assignee to register/create a specific RightsAssignment
+    - `lcc:Request`: An open RightsAssignment proposed by a prospective Assignee
-- `lcc:Executed`: A actual transfer of a LCC RRM Right from a Party to another Party
+    - `lcc:Executed`: An executed assignment of Rights

-The LCC RRM RightsAssignment has the following outgoing references:
+The RRM RightsAssignment has the following outgoing references:

-- a link to a LCC RRM Party (one-to-many)
+- Links to RRM Parties (`0 - n`; one-to-many): *RelatedParty*
-- a link to a LCC RRM Right (one-to-many)
+- Links to RRM Rights (`0 - n`; one-to-many): *RelatedRight*

-Visualized, the LCC RRM RightsAssignment model looks like this:
+Visualized, an RRM RightsAssignment looks like:

 ![](media/lccrrmrightsassignment.png)